Currently, I'm still in recovery mode of a major life altering event.

 Maybe people are tired of hearing me talk about it, post about it, or blog about it.
 But guess what?
 This isn't a paper cut... it's the ugly "Breast Cancer" word that I thought I would NEVER hear.
 It still feels surreal at times, but trust me when I say reality sunk in and I'm okay.
 And while I can't deny that it was a HUGE initial shock, not only for me but family and friends as well.
 I do NOT feel sorry for myself or am looking for pity.
 People who know me are full aware of my strengths and how I am as a person.
 Grant it, many years ago I would not have been able to handle this as I am now.
 But all the bad and painful stuff that has happened in my life has made me the strong and positive person that I am today.
 On the flip side, I'm human so yes I have fears and other emotions, but my motto that I live by is 'Never Give Up' - ever!

 There are so many thoughts buzzing in my head and things to share, but I'll do that a little at a time.
 For instance, all the odd 'in my face' signs just prior to being diagnosed, research I've done and still doing on breast cancer, mastectomy surgery, designing my tattoo(s), future photo session, why I have chosen not to test for the BRCA gene, and so much more.
-Consider this my open diary that I share with my whole heart in hopes of helping and supporting others in all stages of Breast Cancer diagnosis.
+Consider this my open diary that I share with my whole heart in hopes of helping and supporting others in all stages and forms of Breast Cancer.
 Everyone needs support - even if it is just a shoulder to cry on or an ear to lend.
 Oh and no this is not all I'm going to talk about on my main blog...
 I have a life to live, and it's a good life!

 To my hubby (who MADE me call the doctor), my boys, my entire family, friends, customers and people that have reached out to me that I don't even know - from the depths of my heart I thank you for your love, support and kindness!